 Journey Duration: ~1 hour

 The flight time is nearly one hour; however, you must spare 1-2 hours to reach the airport early and to collect baggage once you arrive.

-You will not be surprised to know that the flights between Los Angeles and San Francisco are quicker than the bus or train; however, the minor fare difference might be unexpected.
+You will not be surprised that the flights between Los Angeles and San Francisco are quicker than the bus or train; however, the minor fare difference might be unexpected.

-If you buy your tickets two weeks ahead of your travel time, you will only have to pay a little extra for traveling by air than the fare for train or bus.
+If you buy your tickets two weeks ahead of your travel time, you will only have to pay a little more for traveling by air than a train or bus fare.

 If you travel alone, you should consider taking the flight rather than driving by car as gasoline gets expensive.